Crypto Inverse-Power Options and Fractional Stochastic Volatility: Introduction

-From an empirical point of view, we will consider both traditional crypto inverse options and these Quanto inverse options under the proposed fractional stochastic-volatility model, while further putting forward a new class of exotic options, termed ``inverse-power options.''
-Despite posing a completely new class of exotic derivatives, these options are in directly comparison to traditional power options (see [Blenmann and Clark, 2005] \cite{BC}, [Blenman et al., 2022] \cite{BB-GC}, [Xia, 2017] \cite{X1}, [Xia, 2019] \cite{X2}, and [Hussain, 2023] \cite{H2}, among others), albeit with non-positive powers on the underlying price -- in the same way as how an inverse option reformats its direct vanilla counterpart written on the same underlying.
-For example, a standard inverse option (pre-conversion) can be regarded as a power option on the same underlying with (negative) power $-1$.
-While the analysis of these new contract types provides a concrete pricing mechanism for the aforementioned Quanto inverse options proposed in [Alexander et al., 2023] \cite{ACI} with general model choices for the underlying, more importantly, they have similar functionalities as the Quanto types with respect to adjusting risk exposure for fiat currency-based investors, though by a different means -- taking in nonlinearities.
-For the same purpose, the power feature can still be further coalesced into the Quanto feature, leading to so-called ``Quanto inverse-power options,'' without increasing the pricing difficulty.
+From an empirical viewpoint, we will consider both traditional crypto inverse options and these Quanto inverse options under the proposed fractional stochastic-volatility model, while further putting forward a new class of exotic options, termed ``inverse-power options.''
+Despite posing a completely new class of exotic derivatives, these options are directly comparable to traditional power options (see [Blenmann and Clark, 2005] \cite{BC}, [Blenman et al., 2022] \cite{BB-GC}, [Xia, 2017] \cite{X1}, [Xia, 2019] \cite{X2}, and [Hussain, 2023] \cite{H2}, among others), albeit with non-positive powers on the underlying price -- in the same way as how an inverse option reformats its direct vanilla counterpart written on the same underlying.
+These new contract types provide insights into a concrete pricing mechanism for the Quanto inverse options discussed in [Alexander et al., 2023] \cite{ACI}, while they also share similar functionalities with the Quanto types in adjusting risk exposure for fiat currency-based investors, but in a more flexible way -- incorporating nonlinearities.